Identifying the Quadrupolar Nature of Gravitational Wave Background through Space-based Missions: Stochastic Gravitational Wave Detection via Detector Pairs

 \subsection{Detector Responses}

 A GW detector typically responds linearly to GWs, converting them into signals.
-Representing the time series data by $d(t)$, its transformation into the frequency domain is given by:
+Representing the time series of channel $I$ by $d_I(t)$, its transformation into the frequency domain is given by:

-where $s(f)$ and $n(f)$ denote the GW signal and measurement noise contributions, respectively.
+where $s_I(f)$ and $n_I(f)$ denote the GW signal and measurement noise contributions, respectively.
 The signal component is formulated as:

-where $R^{ab}(f, \hat{k})$ is the response tensor of the detector located at $\vec{x}$.
-As the TT-gauge strain $h_{ab}$ is symmetric and traceless, only the symmetric and traceless components of $R^{ab}(f, \hat{k})$ contribute to detectable signals.
+where $R_I^{ab}(f, \hat{k})$ is the response tensor of the detector located at $\vec{x}$.
+As the TT-gauge strain $h_{ab}$ is symmetric and traceless, only the symmetric and traceless components of $R_I^{ab}(f, \hat{k})$ contribute to detectable signals.

 In the \emph{small-antenna limit}, where the detector size is significantly smaller than the GW wavelength $1/f$, the response tensor becomes independent of $\hat{k}$.
-A general traceless symmetric tensor $R^{ab}$ can be expanded in the following basis:
+The response matrix $R^{ab}_I$ for channel $I$ can be decomposed into a basis of symmetric, traceless polarization tensors as

+where $B^m_I$ are channel-dependent response coefficients, and $\hat{R}^{ab}_m$ form a convenient orthonormal basis.
+A widely used choice is the generalized tensor polarization basis~\cite{Will:1993hxu, Zhou:1995en, Maggiore:2007ulw}: